OCA/product-attribute/product_custom_info/README.rst

 Product Custom Info
 ===================

-This module allow create custom fields in product without alter models structures.
+This module extends products to allow having custom properties on them.

 Usage
 =====

 To use this module, you need to:

+* Go to *Sales > Products > Products*.
+* Edit or create one.
+* Create or choose a template in *Information > Custom Information Template*.
+* Set values for the properties found in the new *Custom Info* tab.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot